What Is the Best EHR Software for Your Facility? (2026)

 Is EHR the Same as EMR?

-Although they’re often used interchangeably, EHR and EMR are two distinct systems.
+Although they’re often used interchangeably, EHR and EMR are two distinct terms.
 The electronic medical record (EMR) is simply the digital version of a patient’s paper chart.
-Like the EHR, it’s meant to safely record and store PHI.
-However, EHRs go beyond those basic functions — allowing data sharing and interoperability, which fosters better care team communication and coordination.
+EHR software systems are designed to contain multiple EMRs and make them easy to work with.
+However, EHR systems go beyond those basic functions — allowing streamlined digital data sharing and interoperability, which fosters better communication and coordination among providers.

 What Are Key Considerations When Determining the Best EHR Software System?